 If a book shows everything, the number of details bores the reader.
 On the other hand, if a story fills only with tells, it is not a story at all.
 It is a piece from a Wikipedia article or a newspaper article.

 Too much SHOW is as bad as too much TELL

-I read another piece of advice somewhere which I believe is worth giving to you.
+I read another piece of advice somewhere that I believe is worth giving to you.

 Choose what to show

 There is no rule to tell us where to find the balance.
 It depends on the art and the craft of the storyteller!

 To decide consciously between show and tell, at first, we need to recognize tells.
 And, here comes the first problem.
 I didn’t know exactly where my writing is a tell and when it is a show.
 Some obvious red flags help but, honestly, I didn’t have a deep understanding of this subject.

 This blog post is a summary of my research and learnings on how to recognize a tell from a show.

 I read many blog posts and craft books on this subject.
 Understanding Show, Don’t Tell: And Really Getting It (2016) by Jance Hardy is the best book I found.
 Even though the book is a bit wordy and repetitive, the time is definitely well spent.

 Another good book is Show, don’t Tell (2018) by Sandra Gerth.
 This book reviews pitfalls and suggests some solutions.
 However, if you want just to read one book, I suggest the above one.